-When you go home continue with a normal healthy diet.
-You do not need to change your eating pattern.
+When you go home try to eat a normal healthy diet.

-Maintain a good hand hygiene routine.
 Wash your hands with soap and water after going to the toilet and before preparing and eating food.
-Use a liquid soap pump dispenser as a bar of soap can harbour germs.
+Use a liquid soap pump dispenser as a bar of soap can harbour bacteria.

-- You can return to work if you have been free from diarrhoea for 48 hours - If you need antibiotics for any other illness please make sure that your GP knows that you have had a Clostridioides difficile infection

-The Infection Prevention and Control team will send a letter to your GP informing them that you have had CDI on this admission
+- You can return to work if you have been free from diarrhoea for 48 hours. - If you need antibiotics for any other illness, please make sure that your GP knows that you have previously had Clostridioides difficile infection. - The Infection Prevention and Control team will inform your GP that you have had CDI on this admission.